 The former two charges (felonies; aggravated assault, tampering with a witness) stem from a March 2018 incident in which Boykin assaulted his girlfriend.
 The victim, Shabrika Bailey, was beaten to the point of needing hospitalization for a broken jaw.
 According to Bailey, the argument began because she refused to give in to Boykin’s demands to see a text message on her cellular device.
 During this dispute, Bailey threw a purse at Boykin, and immediately afterward, Boykin retaliated and escalated the situation.
 Video evidence shows Boykin throwing the purse back at the victim, grabbing her by the neck area, and pulling his arm back in a motion that suggests he was winding up for a bunch.

-The police reports also show that Boykin committed theft of services and theft of property during December 2019, when he attempted to leave a hotel without paying his bill.
+The police reports also show that Boykin committed theft of services and theft of property in December 2019, when he attempted to leave a hotel without paying his bill.

 Boykin has a very troubled past.
 In 2015, while a student-athlete at Texas Christian University, he allegedly assaulted a police officer during an altercation that took place at a bar in San Antonio.
 Six months later, Boykin pleaded no contest to a charge of resisting arrest and received one year of deferred adjudication probation.
 However, more trouble was quick to follow.

 In March 2017, Boykin was arrested.
 During this situation, Boykin was a passenger in a vehicle that collided with the Sidebar Bar in Dallas, Texas, and also struck seven people who were located on the sidewalk at the time.
 Once police were on the scene, Boykin was arrested for suspicion of possession of marijuana as well as public intoxication.